ibm-cloud-docs/app-configuration-cli-plugin/app-configuration-cli.md

 The command returns the following output:

 ```
-App Configuration instance being used is - 'App Configuration Instance 1'
+App Configuration instance being used is - App_Configuration_Instance_1 (GUID - 123)
 ```
 {: screen}